 Her mind raced.

 “Are you really concerned that you will be the last Malfoy?” she asked trying to look into his eyes.

 But he quickly turned from her, leaning on the balcony, and peering down at the wolves again.

-“Well, in that case… since you are so worried about it, you give me no choice.”
-She said as if completely serious.
-“I promise that if we ever become the two LAST magical people on Earth, then I’ll go ahead and have your child so that you won’t be the last Malfoy.”
-She teased.
+“Well, in that case… since you are so worried about it, you give me no choice,” she told him as if completely serious.
+“I promise that if we ever become the two LAST magical people on Earth, then I’ll go ahead and have your child so that you won’t be the last Malfoy,” her voiced teased.

 His head snapped to her in disbelief, eyes wide.
 She was teasing him about having a child with him!
 He was in such shock, it rendered him speechless.

 She continued her teasing by rambling on and on and pretending to think it all out logically.